-Using it on a daily basis is key too.
+Using these programs on a daily basis is key, too.
 It’s one thing to use an aim trainer once and be done with it.
 But if you want to get noticeable, long-lasting results, you want to throw yourself into an aim trainer for at least 15 minutes every day.
 Like any skill, practice makes perfect.

 4. Does scoping help?